 - 19501 Tualco Rd, Monroe, WA 98272

 Make a trip to Monroe for a u-pick experience at this beautiful farm.
-They offer raspberry, strawberry, mulberry and blueberry u-pick.
-The blueberry u-pick will begin around July and go until August (be sure to check their Facebook for updates closer to date).
+They offer raspberry, strawberry, mulberry, and blueberry u-pick.
+The blueberry u-pick will begin around July and go until August (be sure to check their Facebook for updates closer to the date).

 West of Seattle Blueberry U-Pick Farms